 Know the name of the peer-reviewed journal you're looking for?
 Use our Journal Search to find it!

-If you already have a lot of knowledge about your research topic, a peer-reviewed article can help you understand the nuances and details of newly tested and debated ideas, theories, methods, and discoveries within a specialized field.
+If you already have a lot of knowledge about your research topic, a peer-reviewed article can help you understand the nuances and details of debated ideas, theories, methods, and discoveries within a specialized field.